-Bosnia: EPBiH to seek state guarantees for loan for TPP Tuzla unit 7 project10.
-October 2017. / SEE Energy News
+Bosnia: EPBiH to seek state guarantees for loan for TPP Tuzla unit 7 project, SEE Energy News

 The Supervisory Board of the Bosnian state-owned power utility EPBiH has accepted the information of the company’s Management Board on the financing agreement for the construction of unit 7 at thermal power plant Tuzla with the Chinese Exim Bank.

 This is the largest post-war investment in Bosnia and Herzegovina, but the project is in preparatory phase in the last ten years.
 Some energy experts still argue that the project is too expensive for EPBiH and that the new unit at TPP Tuzla could be built at much lower price, however it is very likely that the financing agreement will be approved by the Parliament of the Federation of Bosnia and Herzegovina (FBiH).

 EPBiH managed to reach an agreement with the Chinese side for a 20-year loan with five years grace period, and the company is confident that it could repay the loan form its own resources, regardless of the changes in the price movement of electricity on the world market.
 The interest rate is 2.5 % and studies have shown that EPBiH could repay the loan without any problems.
 The net agreed price under the EPC contract for the construction of unit 7 at TPP Tuzla is 722.35 million euros (without VAT).
 The management of EPBiH will send the request for state guarantees to FBiH Government in the following days and it has to be approved by the Federal Parliament.